j3soon/arxiv-utils/README.md

 - `activeTab`: Read active tab's title and modify it using the tab's url.
 - `storage`: Save extension configurations.
 - `contextMenus`: When right-click the extension button, show a help menu item.
-- `*://export.arxiv.org/*`: Query the title of the paper using the paper id retrieved in the tab's url.
-- `*://arxiv.org/*`: This plugin works on ArXiv's abstract and PDF page.

 ### Firefox Permissions